CutFIG 6: Cuticle layer organization in different larval stages.

 CutFIG 7B-E: Ultrastructure of pharynx cuticle elements.
 B. Buccal cavity.
 (Image source: [E. Hartwieg and R. Horvitz] N2NOSE/EH5775.)
 C. Procorpus.
 D. Metacorpus (ventral is to the left).
 E. Terminal bulb.
 (Image source [MRC] JSA.)

 CutFIG 8: Ultrastructure of excretory canal cuticle lining.
-A. TEM, horizontal section.
+A. TEM, longitudinal section (transverse to the pore).
 (Image source [Hall] N533 N1 C629B.)

 5 Cuticle Production and Molting